fulmicoton/fulmicoton.github.io/_posts/2015-09-05-levenshtein.markdown

 Also, the parametric levenshtein automaton, is not used directly but is rather used to construct a DFA.
 This is also the approach that I take in my current project.
 But this DFA works on unicode characters, while there dictionary structure is encoded in UTF-8.
 Rather than converting utf-8 on the fly, they prefer to convert the DFA to utf-8.
 That's actually pretty neat isn't it?

 So where is the quirk?
-Well the algorithm used to build the automaton is very bad.
+Well the algorithm used to build the automaton is very strange.

+Rather than just browsing the reachable states of the parametric automaton,  it shoves all of the parametric states and all of their transitions.
+This is hurting performance pretty badly, but I assume automaton creation is already fast enough for most client's need.

 <script src='/js/levenshtein/demo.js'></script>